SimonHls/BlockStorageDatabase/README.md

 3. **Clean Architecture**: The architecture should be reasonably clean and testable.
 4. **Reliability**: There should be reasonable test coverage.

-## Project goals 🎯

-To be considered successful, the database should fulfill the following critera:

-- [ ] The db should store numerical and text data in a table.
-- [ ] The db should support queries with a simple SQL-like syntax (`SELECT`, `INSERT`, `UPDATE`, `DELETE`, `WHERE`).
-- [ ] The `WHERE` should support full text search, including wildcards.
-- [ ] The `WHERE` should support equals, greater than, and less then operators for numeric values.
-- [ ] The db should be reasonably fast (benchmark to be determined).

 # Documentation